IN-DEPTH ANALYSIS

 Betterment Overview

 Betterment is a robo-advisor for automated investing services and financial planning.
-It was founded in 2010, has more than $33 billion in assets under management (AUM), and over 700,000 in its customer database.
-Its mission is to help people manage investments, save for their future, and maintain financial independence.
+It was founded in 2010, has more than $65 billion in assets under management and 1 million+ customers, and its mission is to help people manage investments, save for their future, and maintain financial independence.

 Who Is Betterment for?